lter/lter-sparc-fire-arid-streams/README.md

 ## PIs:

 - Tamara Harms, Associate Professor, Department of Biology & Wildlife and Institute of Arctic Biology, University of Alaska Fairbanks
+- Heili Lowman, Department of Natural Resources and Environmental Science, University of Nevada, Reno

 ## Project Summary